Donald Trump Says Mail-In Voting Is ‘Biggest Risk’ To His Reelection

 If the president does lose those lawsuits, he was asked whether or not he would accept the results of the elections, no matter what.
 Trump said that was the kind of question he can’t answer because of all the things that could happen between now and then.

-He also claimed Hilary Clinton didn’t concede the election in 2016.
-Clinton conceded defeat the day after the votes were tallied.
+He also claimed that Hilary Clinton didn’t concede the election in 2016, however, Clinton conceded defeat the day after the votes were tallied.

 Trump’s admission that mail-in voting is a threat to his campaign came on the day a new poll surfaced on Fox News.
 That poll echoed results that have been showing up all over the country.
 The president’s handling of the coronavirus pandemic and the Black Lives Matter demonstrations have hurt him among many voting groups.
 The new poll showed Trump down by 12 points.